SharePoint/sp-dev-docs/docs/spfx/overview-graphhttpclient.md

 ### Use for Microsoft Graph access only

-The GraphHttpClient is meant to be used only for accessing the Microsoft Graph.
-The URL specified in the request must begin with the version of the Microsoft Graph API (either **v1.0** or **beta**) followed by the API operation.
-Any other URL will be rejected with an error.
+The GraphHttpClient is meant to be used only to access Microsoft Graph.
+The URL specified in the request must begin with the version of the Microsoft Graph API (either **v1.0** or **beta**), followed by the API operation.
+Any other URL will return an error.

-### Available permission scopes
+### Permissions

-The GraphHttpClient uses the **Office 365 SharePoint Online** Azure Active Directory application to retrieve a valid access token to the Microsoft Graph on behalf of the current user.
-The retrieved access token contains two permissions scopes:
+The GraphHttpClient uses the **Office 365 SharePoint Online** Azure AD application to retrieve a valid access token to Microsoft Graph on behalf of the current user.
+The retrieved access token contains two permissionss:

 * **Read and write all groups (preview)** (`Group.ReadWrite.All`)
 * **Read all usage reports** (`Reports.Read.All`)

 At this moment these are the only two permissions available when using the GraphHttpClient.
-If you need other permission scopes in your solution, you have to use [ADAL JS with implicit OAuth flow](web-parts/guidance/call-microsoft-graph-from-your-web-part.md) instead.
+If you need other permission scopes in your solution, you can use [ADAL JS with implicit OAuth flow](web-parts/guidance/call-microsoft-graph-from-your-web-part.md) instead.

 ### Tokens are retrieved using an internal API